 - Choose either Freeform or Auto-Layout.
 I would recommend Auto-Layout as it automatically arranges the Flow elements.

-After you follow all the above steps, Flow Builder will open with the Start and End element.
+After you follow all the above steps, Flow Builder will open with the Start and End elements.
 Click on the Edit of Start element to specify the events for our flow.
 In our case, select the below values:

 Trigger the Flow When: A record is updated.